WebRTC Support

 class.Permission.RequestUserPermission(Permission.Camera); // Maybe you need these too in some cases in AndroidManifest.xml: <manifest xlmns:android...> ... <uses-permission android:name="android.permission.CAMERA" /> <application ... </manifest>

-If you also need to access other hardware such as the microphone, you can add the corresponding permissions as well.
+If you also need to access other hardware, you can add the corresponding permissions as well, such as